anagha-google/cloud-composer-setup-foundations/01-modules/04-secure-cc2-iteration3-foundations.md

 <hr>

-This concludes the module, please proceed to the [next module](04-secure-cc2-iteration3-foundations.md).
+This concludes the module.
+Validate the setup by running all the DAGs, manually and with event driven orchestraion.
+Delete the projects upon completion.